Chiemeka-Okafor/Chiemeka-Okafor/README.md

 - 👋 Hi, I’m @Chiemeka-Okafor
-- 👀 I’m interested in Web development, Data analysis, Business
+- 👀 I’m interested in Web development, Business.
 - 🌱 I’m currently learning Web development (fullstack development)
-- 💞️ I’m looking to collaborate on any project releting to web development and management
+- 💞️ I’m looking to collaborate on any project relating to web development and management
-- 📫 How to reach me +2349019403917
+- 📫 How to reach me Tell: +2349019403917
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...